davelunt/PhyloPractical/README.md

 # PhyloPractical
-These files are part of the CC0 public domain teaching resources for a Phylogenetics computer practical class given by Dave Lunt
+These files are part of the CC0 public domain teaching resources for a Phylogenetics computer practical class given by Dave Lunt.
 Some of the material was written by collaborators, with the Jupyter notebook largely written by Amir Szitenberg (https://github.com/szitenberg)

 There is a Google Doc lab manual at: